 Many of the same strategies that work for comparing fractions also work for ordering fractions.
 Using manipulatives such as fraction strips, using number lines, or finding decimal equivalents will all have your student(s) putting fractions in the correct order in no time.
 We've probably said this before, but make sure that you emphasize that when comparing or ordering fractions, students understand that the whole needs to be the same.
 Comparing half the population of Canada with a third of the population of the United States won't cut it.
 Try using some visuals to reinforce this important concept.
 Even though we've included number lines below, feel free to use your own strategies.

-Simplifying Fractions Worksheets
+Simplifying & Converting Fractions Worksheets

 Learning how to simplify fractions makes a student's life much easier later on when learning operations with fractions.
 It also helps them to learn that different-looking fractions can be equivalent.
 One way of demonstrating this is to divide out two equivalent fractions.
 For example 3/2 and 6/4 both result in a quotient of 1.5 when divided.
 By practicing simplifying fractions, students will hopefully recognize unsimplified fractions when they start adding, subtracting, multiplying and dividing with fractions.

-Converting Fractions Worksheets
+Operations with Fractions Worksheets